 This recipe calls for about 6 lbs of pork butt, which is actually the upper half of a pig’s shoulder (the lower half is called the picnic cut, which can also be used).
 Pork butt is also often called a Boston butt or roast.
 You can also find the cut simply labeled as “pork shoulder”.
 Basically, any cut that’s labeled picnic, butt, shoulder or Boston should be fine.
-Some cuts have skin on them (especially the picnic cut), or a bone, or both – those are fine too, just factor in that weight when calculating 6 lbs of meat.

 Also, you can reuse the extra liquid.
 The fat can be separated and used as lard, and the liquid makes a great gravy base or pan sauce to pour over any pork roast.

 Additionally, leftover kalua pig is often mixed with head cabbage for leftovers.
 It brings a new texture to the meat and reinvigorates the dish.
 To do so, reheat the cold pig in a covered pan on medium heat for about five minutes, adding chopped cabbage and a little water for an additional five minutes.